a-memme/surf_shop_analysis/README.md

 # Surf Shop Analysis
 ## Purpose
-Parsing weather data for the months of June and December in Oahu using SQLite in order to provide insight on weather appropriateness/business sustainability for a potential surf & ice cream shop on the island.
+Parsing weather data for the months of June and December in Oahu using SQLAlchemy in order to provide insight on weather appropriateness/business sustainability for a potential surf & ice cream shop on the island.

 ## Results
 Results from the analysis revealed that: